ajgprieto/Surferpedia/README.md

 Overview
 ==============
 A Play Application that provides an encyclopedia of surfers.
+It is now Dynamic.

 Installation
 ===============